 - ensuring all persons working with the WHS hazards are informed of the controls (Safe operating procedures and training/inductions).

 - When changes are proposed or identified for work practices that have an impact on the safety and wellbeing of workers, the existing WHS Hazard register is reviewed and updated, or a new WHS hazard is created in the existing Hazard Register.
 Potential changes include:

 - introducing new or different equipment;

 - planning to improve productivity or reduce costs;

 - designing and planning products, processes or places used for work; or

 Monitoring and review

-- Monitoring and review of WHS hazard assessments shall occur at the local area level and the University wide level as described below.
+- Monitoring and review of WHS hazard assessments occurs at the local area level and the University wide level as described below.

 University wide monitoring and reviewing of WHS hazards

-- WEG shall monitor and present a report to the Senior Management Group on the effectiveness of the WHS hazard process at the site wide level of the University.
-This will involve:
+- WEG monitors and presents a report to the Senior Management Group on the effectiveness of the WHS hazard process at the site wide level of the University.
+This involves: